 Know What Happened and Why

 Before shopping for a mortgage, it's wise to consider the big picture.
 What caused your financial problems?
 Did you lose a home to foreclosure?
 File bankruptcy?
 Have you solved the underlying issue that caused your credit troubles?
+How much house can you afford?
 In these situations, it can take a year or more to rebuild your credit to a point where you can qualify for a mortgage.
 Mortgage lenders may work with your past financial hardship, but they also need to verify that you have recovered from the hardship and can afford to make mortgage payments.

 Prepare to explain and document what caused your financial problems.
 Whether it was long-term unemployment, business failure or catastrophic medical bills after losing your health insurance, it's important to provide specific information rather than saying only that you had too many bills.